How Much Does It Cost to Make a Website in 2023: Total Cost and Development Cost Breakdown

-Let’s take a look at some of the best premium website builders that can help you create a website quickly.
+Let’s take a look at some of the best premium website builders that can help you create a small business website (and not only!) quickly.

 - Wix.
 Wix is a popular website builder that offers a wide range of tools and features for building a functional website without much hassle.
 There’s a library of template designs that you can modify to suit your needs, as well as several third-party integrations that you can leverage to add functionality to your site.
 The Wix price range is from $14/month for the Combo plan to $49/month for the Business VIP plan.

 - Squarespace.
 Squarespace is another popular option for building beautiful websites quickly.
 Its visual editor isn’t the most intuitive option out there and might require some getting used to, but the templates are very well designed and professional-looking.
 Squarespace’s pricing ranges from $12/month for the Personal plan to $40/month for the Advanced Commerce plan.

 - Weebly.
 Weebly is an easy-to-use website builder that is great for building simple websites.
 While it doesn’t offer as much flexibility as Wix does, it packs a lot of great features and a generous free plan.
 Its premium plans are also quite affordable, costing just $6, $12, and $25 per month for the Personal, Professional, and Performance plans.